 Now you will be aware of all our news

-4C: Prague is a melting pot where attendees can discover the future of gaming across a massive 2-day event.
+4C: Conference is a melting pot where attendees can discover the future of gaming.
 Hear from industry experts in a number of diverse sessions ranging from art, business, marketing, game design, leaderships, and lots more.
-This year's conference will be held on October 5–6, at the Clarion Congress Hotel.

 Florian Stronk is a former army officer and game industry veteran (EA, KONAMI).
 He is the co-founder of BRAVOCOMPANY, the London-based inventor of coffeebreak esports — competitive real-time, team-based multiplayer games that can be played in 4-minute sessions.
 BRAVOCOMPANY's first game, the Multiplayer Outdoor Arena Combat Game Forces of Freedom has already attracted more than 15m players in early access and is enjoying unbroken organic traction.